oneconcern/datamon/docs/purge.md

 Again, for large stores, this command may take quite some time, as it is scanning all keys in the BLOB bucket.
 Similarly, enough local storage must be added to store locally the index of used keys (e.g. ~ 10GB).

+> A kubernetes job template is provided in the folder `k8s/purge/delete-unused`.
+> You can run it with a command such as:
+>
+> `helm install -n flood -f values.default.yaml .`

 4. You might want now to drop the index from the metadata
 ```
 datamon purge delete-reverse-lookup [--context dev]
 ```

+> **NOTE**: the job deleting BLOB keys may be interrupted and restarted: it will reload its index and
+> resume deletion.

 ## Caveats